 For over 200 years, Nichols College has been committed to serving those who serve, with alumni from every major military conflict from the American Civil War on.
 We are a certified Military Friendly School with an explicit commitment to the 8 Keys to Veteran Success and the Yellow Ribbon program.
 We believe that when veterans join our family for business and leadership education, our community grows stronger.

-Located in Academy Hall, the Office of Veteran and Military Services is here to help ensure a smooth transition to college life for you and your family.
 Nichols will provide you with a close-knit campus, approachable faculty, small class sizes, and an education that prepares you for the journey ahead.